Everything You Need To Know About Exposed Aggregate Concrete Driveways

 Selecting Decorative Exposed Aggregate Driveways

 All of the color variations of an exposed aggregate driveway are mostly based on the kind of decorative stones which are utilized.
 Choosing aggregates will also have a huge effect on the total cost of an Exposed Aggregate concrete driveway.
 Expensive aggregates are not a requirement to attain a great looking driveway.

-The primary factors when thinking about choosing an aggregate are; color, hardness, size and gradation, shape, method of exposure, durability, cost and availability usually, the locally available aggregate is more cost effective.
+The primary factors when thinking about choosing an aggregate are; color, hardness, size and gradation, shape, the method of exposure, durability, cost, and availability usually, the locally available aggregate is more cost effective.

 Most people want the decorative aggregates which are richly colored natural stones like basalts, granite, quartz and also limestone, although one can also use manufactured materials such as recycled glass that has many colors.
 Others use seashells and other interesting objects can be seeded on to the surface mortar to create the effects.

 Any pigmentation of natural aggregates can vary widely depending on their geological origin.
 Options range from delicate pastels such as pink or rose quartz, to rich hues such as dark blue or red granite, to earth tones such as sandy brown river gravel, black basalt as well as limestone that’s gray colored.